cossacklabs/product-docs/hermes/guides/python-tutorial.md

 ---
-weight: 3
+weight: 1
 title: Python tutorial
 ---

-# PYTHON TUTORIAL FOR HERMES-CORE
+# Python tutorial for Hermes-core

 In this tutorial, we are going to launch storage entities for data, public and encryption keys, and will save/delete/edit the data with the help of a Hermes-core console app, as well as grant/revoke access to the data for other users.

 All this will be carried out cryptographically.

 ## Launching the storage entities

-The infrastructure of Hermes-core is divided into 3 parts (you can read more about each entity [here](https://docs.cossacklabs.com/pages/documentation-hermes/#abstract-entities-backend-) and in the [scientific paper on Hermes](https://www.cossacklabs.com/files/hermes-theory-paper-rev1.pdf)): - Data store (data storage entity), - Keystore (storage entity for keys with the help of which the data is encrypted), - Credential store (storage entity for the users' public keys with the help of which the authentification and authorization take place).
+The infrastructure of Hermes-core is divided into 3 parts (you can read more about each entity [here](https://docs.cossacklabs.com/pages/documentation-hermes/#abstract-entities-backend-) and in the [scientific paper on Hermes](https://www.cossacklabs.com/files/hermes-theory-paper-rev1.pdf)):

+- Data store (data storage entity),
+- Keystore (storage entity for keys with the help of which the data is encrypted),
+- Credential store (storage entity for the users' public keys with the help of which the authentification and authorization take place).

 Besides, we provide keypair generator to generate keys for the users.